kinopio-club/kinopio-client/src/data/apiDocs.md

 Users are representations of any account on Kinopio.
 Users are created by the server when they sign up.

 <h3 class="badge users">User Routes</h3>

-Routes with Auth as `apiKey` mean that the Authorization header apiKey must match the requested user.

 <div class="table-wrap users routes-table-wrap">